athalji/Timeseries_Forecasting_AWS/README.md

 The breakdown of the project is as follows:

-1) Dataset exploration and visualization
+1) Dataset exploration and visualization.
+Notebook:
-2) Traditional forecasting methods
+2) Traditional forecasting methods.
+Notebook:
-3) Deep learning forecasting methods
+3) Deep learning forecasting methods.
+Notebook:
-4) Data pipeline and forecasting model development on AWS
+4) End-toEjnd data pipeline and forecasting model deployment on AWS